VidmoVDZ/filesorter/README.md

 # SORTER, make your computer life better
-Sorter is my one little part for "package" of bigger project to make a computer life better (**MACLE**)
+Sorter is my one little part for "package" of bigger project to make a computer life easier (**MACLE**)

 Sorter uses TOML config file to make it to config as simply as possible, however in plans for SORTER are: